 The Iron Triangle and its Effect on the Tender Process

-In the context of procurement and tendering, the time, cost, quality triangle is often referred to as the Iron Triangle.
-This concept underscores how the balance of time, cost, and quality influences the tender process.
 For instance, a bid that promises high quality and quick delivery at a low cost may seem attractive, but it may also be unrealistic.
 Understanding the implications of the Iron Triangle can help both project managers and contractors make more informed decisions during the tender process.

 Managing the Triple Constraint

-The Triple Constraint is another term for the time, cost, quality triangle.
-It emphasises the interdependence of time, cost, and quality in project management.
 For instance, if a project’s scope increases (affecting quality), it’s likely that more time, resources, or both will be needed, impacting cost.
 Conversely, reducing the budget may require compromises on scope or schedule.
-Understanding and managing the Triple Constraint is a core principle of effective project management.
+Time cost quality in construction are therefore key drivers for most projects.

 From the Principal’s Perspective